 Article 4.

 The Committee shall be assisted, when necessary, by an Advisory Group consisting of qualified experts from within and outside the region.
-Cooperation with the Secretariats of the Commission (ECAFE) and the World Meteorological Organization (WMO)
+Cooperation with the Secretariats of the Commission (ESCAP) and the World Meteorological Organization (WMO)

 Article 5.

 The Secretariat of the Commission and the Secretariat of the World Meteorological Organization shall cooperate with the Committee in the performance of the latter's functions.
 Functions